-We anticipate that our general and administrative expenses will decrease in future periods as a result of a reduction in personnel to focus on an updated business plan involving a total expected workforce of approximately 30 employees.
-We expect to substantially complete the reduction in personnel during the first and second quarters of 2017 as part of implementing our updated business plan.
+We anticipate that our general and administrative expenses will decrease in future periods as a result of a reduction in personnel to focus on an updated business plan involving a total expected workforce of approximately 38 employees.
+We substantially completed the reduction in personnel during the first and second quarters of 2017 as part of implementing our updated business plan.